The churn radar for B2B SaaS·Book a call·Setup in 10 minutes·Trusted by CS teams·SOC 2 · GDPR · AES-256·

 • Check that events include user_id (check browser console)

-For more help, see the API Reference or email us at jide@firstdistro.com.
+For more help, email us at jide@firstdistro.com.